 Although no one has ever looked attractive wearing snorkelling gear, it’s worth bringing some to get lost floating around looking at the endless fish variety inhabiting Gordons.
 When it’s time for lunch or a twilight dinner, make the 10-minute walk up to famed takeaway burger shop and locals’ favourite, Out of the Blue.
 We know you’ll be wary of taking down a big lunch during a beach date, but the hot chips alone are worth it—trust us, you’ll be too happy to care.

 It’s fair to say that when organising a first date, you’re trying to impress.
 Besides being an excellent and caring human being, there’s no better way to do that than picking the ultimate restaurant and bar combo.
-To kick things off, book a table at Potts Point’s latest dream date spot, Bar Sopra.
-This intimate, Mediterranean meets Aussie restaurant serves up a slate of Spanish-influenced tapas-style share plates perfect for demonstrating you have the capabilities to share food.
-Put your first meal together in the capable hands of husband and wife duo, Nick Stone (Mona, Hugo’s) and Aparna Gehlot (both of neighbouring La Bomba).
-Expect seasonal small plates like Empanada, Appellation Sydney rock oysters, roasted Yamba prawns, as well as charcuterie, cheeses, tinned seafood, all alongside boutique wines and cocktails.
+To kick things off, head to the causal, pint-sized Piccolo Bar for an aperitivo like a negroni or spritz—and make sure you head in between 4–5pm to score their $13 cocktail happy hour.
+Then make tracks to dream date spot, Bar Sopra.
+This intimate restaurant serves up a slate of Spanish-influenced tapas-style share plates perfect for demonstrating you have the capabilities to share food.

 Once the sun has long set but the night is still young, walk down the road to Orwell Street and The Roosevelt, a cocktail bar steeped in Kings Cross and Sydney history.
 It’s there, sitting in the candlelit darkness, where you’ll sip on a rye whiskey and think about where to go for date number two.